Joseph W. Brown

+Biography

+Early life and business endeavors

 Brown was born in Bucks County, Pennsylvania, on November 26, 1793, and moved to Michigan in 1824.

 Brown was the brother of major general Jacob Brown, the founder of Brownville, New York.
 General Brown (and wife Cornelia), along with his brother-in-law Musgrove Evans (and wife Abi), their cousin Austin Wing and a dozen or so pioneers founded the town of Tecumseh, Michigan in 1824.
-General Joseph Brown died in 1880 at his daughter's home in Toledo, Ohio.

 From Tecumseh, General Brown ran a stage coach line which operated under the Western Stage Company and ran from Detroit through Ypsilanti, Saline, Tecumseh, Jonesville, White Pigeon, Niles, and Michigan City ending in Chicago – a total trip of just 4½ days (which frequently took six).

 The route of Brown's stage line between Saline and Jonesville – stopping in Tecumseh – was anything but the most direct.
 However, it required that the passengers have an overnight stay in Tecumseh where Brown also owned and operated a large Inn called the Peninsular House.